 Under the Back Fenders!

-Looking up under the back part of the rear fender well.
+Up under the back part of the rear fender well.

-Looking up under the forward part of the rear fender well.
+Up under the forward part of the rear fender well.

 The three lines pictured above in the rear fender are: (1) the output line from the Compressor to the two Condensers in the front of the car, (2) the output line from the Receiver/Dryer to the Evaporator, and (3) the return line from the Evaporator to the Compressor.
 That's a lot of hoses!
 See the schematic diagram of the system below.